Skip to main content

 /dev/vdb: data

-3. If there is no file system, create a file system using the mkfs -t command.
+3. If no file system is present, create one using the mkfs -t command.

 ubuntu@volume-attach-1:~$ sudo mkfs -t xfs /dev/vdb

-4. Confirm that the file system was created properly.
+4. Verify the file system has been created successfully.

 ubuntu@volume-attach-1:~$ sudo file -s /dev/vdb